 The appropriate Executive member(s) and/or Director(s) may be involved in the investigation.

 Both parties involved shall be notified at this time.
-The investigation should proceed generally as follows, but can be adapted with respect to the nature of each complaint,
+The investigation should proceed generally as follows, but can be adapted with respect to the nature of each complaint.

-The Vice-President (Student Affairs) shall discuss the incident with the accused.

-The Vice-President (Student Affairs) shall discuss the incident with the accuser.

-The Vice-President (Student Affairs) shall discuss the incident with any relevant third parties (such as witnesses, committee members, etc.).
+The Vice-President (Student Affairs) shall discuss the incident separately with the accused, the accuser and any relevant third parties (such as witnesses, committee members etc.).

 The Vice-President (Student Affairs) shall keep a detailed record of the investigation.

 The complainant shall not be named at this stage of the investigation.